umfy/sanguine-oasis/posts/5-death.md

 The time in the game is divided into 6 hour watches.
 On a rest that takes one watch you can choose one of the following:
-- restore all EP
+- restore all EP on successful Willpower roll
-- restore HP by number of successes on Survival roll
+- restore all HP on successful Endurance roll
 - heal a minor condition on successful Survival roll

 With enough medial attention, character can remove major consequence from wounds tracker and